daos-stack/daos/docs/admin/administration.md

 UUID, in addition to the rank state.

 DAOS engines run a gossip-based protocol called SWIM that provides efficient and scalable fault detection.
-When a engine is reported as unresponsive, a RAS event is raised and the associated engine is marked as excluded in the the output of `dmg system query`.
+When an engine is reported as unresponsive, a RAS event is raised and the associated engine is marked as excluded in the output of `dmg system query`.
 The engine can be stopped (see next section) and then restarted to rejoin the system.
 An failed engine might also be excluded from the pools it hosted, please check the pool operation section on how to reintegrate an excluded engine.